alexjvr1/VelocityUCL/ATLAS/recal_tests.md

 3. How does variance in recal estimates within population compare between museum and modern populations of the same species?

 4. How does variance in recal compare between species?

+## 1. Is the pooled recal comparable to the mean individually estimated recal within species?

+I'm estimating pooled and mean recal from the modern populations for C3, D3 and E3.